-Level of teaching: Key Stage 3, Key Stage 4
+Level of teaching: Key Stage 3 and Key Stage 4

 Knowledge of this increasingly important global language not only opens doors to employment opportunities but also gives students the intellectual challenge of learning a non-European language and widens their perspectives on world history and culture.
-Students can study Chinese on timetable from Y9, but before that there are opportunities to begin the language in lunchtime club sessions.

 Key Stage 3 (Years 7-9)